 The VOC captured the pepper port of Cochin on India's Malabar coast in 1663 but Calicut would not surrender just as it had resisted Vasco de Gama 141 years before.

-Despite an agreement back in Europe between the Dutch and British on trade in spices, the Dutch in Asia ejected the British East India Company (EIC) from the Pulau Run (Run Island in Malay) and some years later tortured and executed 10 EIC employes.
+Despite an agreement back in Europe between the Dutch and English on trade in spices, the Dutch in Asia ejected the English East India Company (EIC) from the Pulau Run (Run Island in Malay) and some years later tortured and executed 10 EIC employes.

 The EIC retained its claim of ownership of Palau Run (see below) but as it was distant from the main cluster of Banda islands, and the Dutch had the nutmeg trees uprooted there.